kaustubh003/spring-6-spring-boot-3-hibernate/README.md

 Instructor - Charles Darby

-This repo contains the coursework done during the Spring Boot 3, Spring 6 and Hibernate for Beginners course.
+This repo contains the coursework and projects done during the Spring Boot 3, Spring 6 and Hibernate for Beginners course.